 “We believe education should feed the mind, spirit and body,” President Scott Cochran said during the ceremony.
 “This new facility will make it easier for our students to stay healthy while they pursue their college goals, and they’re extremely excited about it.”

 The new 4,000 square foot student fitness center will be located beside the William S. Moore Student Athletic Activities Building, or “Moore Gym” as it’s more commonly known.
-Moore Gym was built in 1939 and is now used primarily by the college’s wrestling team and for physical education classes.
+Moore Gym was built in 1939.
 There is no exercise equipment in the Moore Gym.
 Students who play on one of SMC’s 14 intercollegiate athletic teams use a conditioning and weight room in Jesse L. Bridges Arena, which was built in the 70s.